elastic/kibana/docs/development/core/public/kibana-plugin-public.appmountcontext.md

 ## AppMountContext interface

+> Warning: This API is now obsolete.
+>
+>

 The context object received when applications are mounted to the DOM.
+Deprecated, use [CoreSetup.getStartServices()](./kibana-plugin-public.coresetup.getstartservices.md)<!-- -->.

 <b>Signature:</b>